-Once again, on behalf of the Committee, please pass my sincere thanks to all who attended PRAP Scrutiny Committee for consideration of the Well-being Report 2017/18.
-I look forward to the Cabinet and Performance Team continuing cooperation with the Committee's Performance Panel in pursuit of appropriate internal improvement challenge.
+Once again, on behalf of the Committee, please pass my sincere thanks to all who attended PRAP Scrutiny Committee for consideration of the Well-being Report and halese

-1 Satisfactory progress: The evidence suggests good progress has been made in achieving the Well-Being Objective, with improvement observed across most of the key performance areas.
+1 Satisfactory progress: The evidence suggests good progress has been made in achieving the WellBeing Objective, with improvement observed across most of the key performance areas.
 However, there may be areas where performance is not as strong as it should be, and this helps to identify where more focus is needed.